Jacklyn (ship): History

 Stena Freighter was built by Società Esercizio Cantieri of Viareggio, Italy, and completed in 2004 by Elektromehanika d.o.o. at Kraljevica Shipyard, Croatia, for Swedish operator Stena Line.

 The ship was initially laid down in February 1997 as Stena Hispanica for Stena Line, but on 5 May 1998 was renamed RFA Sea Chieftain (A97) after the British Ministry of Defence (MoD) contracted with Stena for a long-term charter of the vessel for freight-carrying capacity to support the Joint Rapid Reaction Force.
-The ship was launched just four days later on 9 May 1998.
+The ship was launched four days later on 9 May 1998.

 Società Esercizio Cantieri had fallen into financial difficulties, and the contract for the ship was cancelled in 1998 due to delays in construction.
 At the time, work on the hull was complete and the ship 50% finished.
 The shipyard went bankrupt in 1999, and all work on the ship ceased.

-In 2002, "the incomplete vessel was purchased from a bankruptcy estate at auction by Stena Line" and renamed Stena Seafreighter.
+In 2002, the incomplete vessel was purchased from a bankruptcy estate at auction by Stena Line and renamed Stena Seafreighter.
 After months of additional financial and performance difficulties by several shipyards in Slovenia and Croatia in 2003, she was towed to Arsenale Shipyard in Venice, and then steamed under her own power to Kraljevica in Croatia for final completion.
-As a result of the delays, the ship never sailed as a Royal Fleet Auxiliary for the British Ministry of Defence.
+As a result of the delays, the ship never sailed as a Royal Fleet Auxiliary for the MoD.
 The ship was renamed Stena Freighter and delivered to Stena Line in March 2004.

-Stena Freighter operated on a number of ferry routes including Gothenburg–Travemünde, Gothenburg–Kiel, and the Harwich–Rotterdam (Europoort) service.
+Stena Freighter operated on a number of ferry routes including Gothenburg to Travemünde, Gothenburg to Kiel and Harwich to Rotterdam.

 Stena confirmed the sale of the vessel on 30 August 2018, and in October 2018, Blue Origin, a U.S. launch service provider and space technology company owned by Amazon founder Jeff Bezos, confirmed it was the purchaser.
 The vessel sailed to Florida and arrived at Pensacola in October 2018 to commence a refit.
 In March 2017, Blue Origin had unveiled the concept of landing a rocket on a hydrodynamically-stabilized ship that was underway, but did not reveal which marine vessel would be used as the landing platform until October 2018.

 Blue Origin called the ship LPV, short for Landing Platform Vessel.
 In December 2020, it was renamed Jacklyn, after Jeff Bezos' mother Jacklyn Bezos.

-In April 2022, news surfaced that Blue Origin is no longer certain of plans to use Jacklyn for landing the first stage boosters of New Glenn.

-In August 2022, Blue Origin abandoned the project to build a landing platform ship.
-Jacklyn was towed out of the Port of Pennsacola on 15 August to transit to the Port of Brownsville, Texas, where the ship was scrapped.
+In April 2022, news surfaced that Blue Origin was no longer certain of plans to use Jacklyn for landing the first stage boosters of New Glenn.
+Later, Blue Origin abandoned the project to build a landing platform vessel.
+Jacklyn arrived under tow at Brownsville, Texas, on 19 August 2022 to be scrapped.